pkosciak/workspace/readme.md

 To connect to elastic search use hostname: elasticsearch

-## Project setup
+## Step 4.
+Project setup

 Clone recipe from recipes directory into projects directory

-Change directory name
+Change directory name eg. newproject1

 Edit .env file to your preferences